-Granada Bars - Tapas Bars and WineA beer or a wine in Granada is necessarily accompanied by a small plate of food, a small sendwich, etc. This is called "tapiya" or "tapas" and is on the house.
+Granada Tapas Bars with Great Atmosphere and Quality Delicious FoodA beer or a wine in Granada is necessarily accompanied by a small plate of food, a small sendwich, etc. This is called "tapiya" or "tapas" and is on the house.

 Some of the most typical tapas in Granada are 'la bomba' - baked potato stuffed with spicy minced meat; 'requete' - melva Salad with red pepper; 'pipirrana' - a salad of cucumbers, tomatoes, peppers and onions; 'remojon' - pipirrana with cod, sour orange and marinated olives.

 Tapas bars in the Plaza Nueva and SurroundingsIt is a busy area in terms of tapas bars in Granada, both day and night, with a good selection.

 Bodegas La ManchaHam legs hanging from the wall, jars behind the bar, red wines from Jumilla and very cheap sandwiches (Address: Joaquin Costa 10).

 Antigua Bodega CastanedaA beautiful local of the nineteenth century decorated with antique bottles, for tapas, their sausage snack or even you can eat for little money (Address: Elvira 5).

 Bodegas CastanedaA bar with very good tapas and wine, and just around the corner is another classic, Los Canos (Address: Almireceros 3).

 La Gran TabernaLocated on the Cuesta de Gomerez 2, where you can try the most typical and delicious tapas as a "montaitos, salmon with avocado or stuffed omlets.

 JulioServes its legendary breaded eggplant and anchovies (Address: Hermosa 5).

 GarciaTypical barecillo of globetrotters and other wonderful tapas (Address: Cerrajeros 5).